sophiefeldmanbright/ScHARR-open-science-workshop/index.md

 layout: default
 ---

-# Health economics modelling in R
+# Health economics modelling Project workflow skills in R

 {% include figure.html img="destinations-stockholm-banner-mobile-1024x553.jpg" alt="intro image here" caption="Stockholm" width="75%" %}

 > Karolinska Institutet and University College London will be hosting a course on health economics modelling in R.

-* __Where__: Karolinska Institutet, Solna (see [program](https://n8thangreen.github.io/Stockholm-health-economics-course/content/program.html) for details of lecture rooms)
+* __Where__: ScHARR, University of Sheffield (see [program](https://n8thangreen.github.io/Stockholm-health-economics-course/content/program.html) for details of lecture rooms)
-* __Date__: 9<sup>th</sup>-10<sup>th</sup> June 2022
+* __Date__: 3<sup>rd</sup> August 2022
-* __Time__: 9:00 - 17:00
+* __Time__: 09:00-17:30
 * __Instructor__: [Nathan Green](https://iris.ucl.ac.uk/iris/browse/profile?upi=NGGRE44)

-Learn about health economics modelling and how to implement a range of models in R.
+Learn about the data science of health economics modelling workflow in R.
-The first day of the course will consist of lectures giving a grounding in health economics modelling for cost-effectiveness analyses from a Bayesian perspective.
-The second day of the course will consist of computer labs in which models presented in Day 1 are implemented in R.

 ## Prerequisites
 * __Day 1__: No health economics background is assumed.
 Basic statistics and probabilty is preferable and ideally some Bayesian inference.
-* __Day 2__: Health economics modelling covered in Day 1 and basic R programming knowledge, including use of different types, reading and writing data, loops, writing functions.

-## Lecture topics
-* Introduction to health economic evaluations (HEE)
-* Bayesian inference and Markov Chain Monte Carlo (MCMC) for HEE
-* Decision tree and Markov modelling in HEE
+# Learning Objectives

+From basic principles to advanced graphics.
+You will be able to

+* Write `clean code'
+* Understand package workflows in RStudio
+* Write Functions
+* Use tidyverse
+* Do basic debugging
+* Document your code
+* Create a GitHub page
+* Create visualisations
+* Make a simple Shiny app

 ## Software
 Required software (for day 2):
 * R (free general statistical software)
-* OpenBUGS (free software for Bayesian analysis)
-* JAGS (alternative software for Bayesian analysis) – probably the easiest option for Linux or Mac users

-We suggest all participants attending day 2 bring a laptop on which they have installed R (along with the `BCEA` package) and OpenBUGS and/or JAGS.
+We suggest all participants bring a laptop on which they have installed R.

-Course faculty will assist you with the installation during the course if needed.
-Contact [Enoch Yi-Tung Chen](mailto:enoch.yitung.chen@ki.se) if you need help with installation prior to the course.

 ### Installation